roccstar/motherbox/README.md

 Burn the Raspbian Lite image to your microSD card.
 Once that is complete remove your SD card and insert it back into your computer.
 This will allow us to modify some files needed to run the Raspberry Pi Zero W as an ethernet device when plugged into your computer via USB.

-While it is not require to use a UNIX-like operating system for this task, it makes life a lot easier.
+While it is not required that you use a UNIX-like operating system for this task, it makes life a lot easier.

 Once you insert the SD card back into your computer browse to the new drive that pops up named `boot`.
 Here we will edit the files `config.txt` and `cmdline.txt`.